ggaswint/ARIANNAanalysis/README.md

 **helpfulUtils.py**
 Some utility functions used by various scripts.

+**plotAmpResponse.py**
+Obtains from NuRadioReco and plots the ARIANNA 100, 200, and 300 series amplifier responses.

 **plotAngularDirectionInPolarForm.py:**
 Takes the saved .npy RF angular data from the script *getAngularReconstructionDataRootInput.py* or *getAngularReconstructionDataNurInput.py* and makes a polar plot of the reconstructed RF angular directions.

 **plotAngularDirectionPlusHist.py**
 Makes the first figure shown in this ReadMe file.
 Plots the delta angular direction between true and reconstructed for the SPICE 2018 data.

+**plotAntennaResponse.py**
+Obtains from NuRadioReco and plots various antenna responses.
+Allows for changes in the zenith and azimuth arrival direction along with the antenna model used.
+The example is for ARIANNA LPDA and ARIANNA Bicone antennas used in station 51 (first South Pole station).

 **plotAveragedEvents.py**
 Averages all events together in a root file and plots them along with an FFT.